Solidsoft.Reply.BarcodeScanner.Calibration 2.2.12

 Solidsoft.Reply.Parsers.EmvsUniqueIdentifier

 A reliable and validating barcode data parser for the European Medicines Verification System (EMVS).
-Latest Release Notes: -------------- 1) Updated to support new version of Calibrator.
+Latest Release Notes: -------------- 1) Updated to use the latest version of the Calibrator (2.2.12).

 GitHub repositories